-The Individual Employer should:

-- deduct contributions from employees' pay correctly after determining the appropriate employee contribution rate (in accordance with the Regulations - pay all contributions, including their own, as determined by the actuary, promptly by the due date. - undertake administration duties in accordance with the Pension Administration Strategy. - develop a policy on certain discretions and exercise those discretions as permitted within the regulatory framework. - make additional contributions in accordance with agreed arrangements in respect of, for example, augmentation of Fund benefits, early retirement strain, and - have regard to the Pensions Regulator's focus on data quality and comply with any requirement set by the Administering Authority in this context, and - notify the Administering Authority promptly of any changes to membership which may affect future funding. - understand the pension impacts of any changes to their organisational structure and service delivery model. - understand that the quality of the data provided to the Fund will directly impact on the assessment of the liabilities and contributions.
-In particular, any deficiencies in the data would normally result in the employer paying higher contributions than otherwise would be the case if the data was of high quality.
+tu ala avilati 🥂 The Individual Englance about The Administering Authori - The Individual Employer should: operate the pension fun deduct contributions from employees' pay correctly after determining the appropriate collect employer and en employee contribution rate (in accordance contributions, investme with the Regulations other amounts due to th e pension fund as stipulated in the Regulations. pay all contributions, including their own, as determined by the actuary, promptly by pay from the pension fue entitlements as stipulate the due date.
+Regulations. undertake administration duties in accordance with the Pension invest surplus monies ir accordance Administration Strategy. the Regulations. • develop a policy on certain discretions and ensure that cash is available lable to meet exercise those discretions as permitted liabilities as and when t within the regulatory framework. , 5, take measures as set o ut in the make additional contributions in Regulations to safeguar accordance with agreed arrangements in against the consequence respect of, for example, augmentation of employer default.
+Fund benefits, early retirement strain, and manage the valuation p rocess in have regard to the Pensions Regulator's consultation with the Fu focus on data quality and comply with any - requirement set by the Administering prepare and maintain a FSS and an Authority in this context, and Investment Strategy Sta both after proper consu tation with notify the Administering Authority promptly interested parties, and of any changes to membership which may affect future funding. monitor all aspects of the e Fund's performance and fundir g, amending understand the pension impacts of any the FSS/ISS as necess ary. changes to their organisational structure and service delivery model. effectively manage any potential conflicts of interest arisi ng from its understand that the quality of the data dual role as both fund a dministrator provided to the Fund will directly impact on and a scheme employe r, and the assessment of the liabilities and contributions.
+In particular, any establish, support and r nonitor a Local deficiencies in the data would normally Pension Board (LPB) as result in the employer paying higher the Public Service Pens contributions than otherwise would be the the Regulations and the Pensions case if the data was of high quality.